Quintessentially British: How The Brew Grew

 There is something to be said about us Brits and our tea.
 No matter who is asked, if an association needs to be made between the British and, well… anything, it is almost always tea.
 This is one stereotype that we do indeed still live up to.
 There is nothing more comforting on a chilly afternoon than settling down on the sofa with a piping hot cup of tea.

-Yet, this tranquil habit many of us comply to, sets us apart from the tea drinkers of the 17th century.
+Yet, this tranquil habit that so many of us comply to sets us apart from the tea drinkers of the 17th century, when it first came to our island.
 What we take for granted as a common drink used to spur us throughout the day, was once viewed as a great luxury.
 Nowadays, when you enter a friend’s flat and make yourself a drink, the cupboards are overflowing with an abundance of tea of all sorts of flavours and supposed healing powers.
-There’s peppermint for relieving abdominal gas, liquorice as a laxative, thyme as an antiseptic and rooibos for fighting signs of aging!
+There’s peppermint for relieving abdominal gas, liquorice as a laxative, thyme as an antiseptic and rooibos for fighting signs of aging.
 Once upon a time, however, tea drinking belonged to a different area entirely; it was an event in itself.

 Nowadays, all pretences are dropped when it comes to the ‘who, what and where’ of tea drinking.
 Generally speaking, it’s relaxation time.
 Across London there are many places to visit for Afternoon Tea.
 Whilst this has become commonplace, it seems more like a toast of appreciation, raising a glass – or perhaps a mug – to the tea drinkers of the past.
 We have progressed to a time wherein every (desirable) flavour of tea is at our fingertips.
 From medicinal to fruity, a cup of tea has grown beyond the Traditional British.
 From its introduction to Britain in the 17th through to the 21st century, the attitudes surrounding tea have been flipped on its head and shifted almost entirely to its opposite.
 Despite this, there is no doubt what tea will always be: Quintessentially British.